programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

 # Getting started for users

-In this tutorial, the introduction to easydb will be explained in a few steps, from the easydb registration to uploading the first data and further use of your [assets](../glossar/glossar.html).
-Detailed explanations can be found in the [User Manual](../webfrontend/webfrontend.html).
+This "getting started" guide is provided for the first orientation in easydb.
+For an overview, the introduction for easydb users is explained here in a few steps.
+The short version contains the most frequently used functions in easydb, from login, to uploading the first file and the further use of the[Assets](.. /glossary/glossary. html).
+Detailed instructions and explanations can be found in the [User Manual](.../webfrontend/webfrontend.html).

 * [Start easydb](#start)
 * [Login/Login](#login)